AI Summary of Peer-Reviewed Research

 Research area:Economics, Econometrics and FinanceEconomics and EconometricsMonetary Policy and Economic Impact

-What the study found: Yield curve factors, especially slope and curvature, have predictive power for future economic growth in developed and Central and Eastern European countries.
-The study also finds that these factors give only limited and unstable signals for forecasting inflation.
+The study found that yield curve factors, especially slope and curvature, can help predict future economic growth in Central and Eastern European (CEE) and developed countries.
+The authors also report that these factors give only limited and unstable signals for forecasting inflation.

-What the researchers tested: The researchers studied 40 countries over 2010–2021, including developed, Central and Eastern European, and emerging markets.
-They extracted unobservable yield curve factors called level, slope, and curvature from each country's sovereign yield curve, then used panel regressions and panel forecasting methods to test how slope and curvature relate to future economic growth and inflation.
+The researchers studied 40 countries from 2010 to 2021, including developed, CEE, and emerging markets.
+They extracted unobservable yield curve factors — level, slope, and curvature — from each country's sovereign yield curve, then used slope and curvature in panel regressions to predict economic growth and inflation.
+They also tested out-of-sample forecasting accuracy with panel forecasting techniques and econometric tests.

 Key points

-• Predictive relationships are stronger where monetary policy credibility is lower.
+• Predictive relationships were stronger in countries with lower monetary policy credibility.

-• Economic stability does not materially affect forecasting performance.
+• Economic stability did not materially affect forecasting performance.

 Disclosure